szymonfedak/CosmoKeys/README.md

 **<h3>PROJECT DESCRIPTION</h3>**

 Simple typing game where the user has to finish the word before it reaches the bottom.
-Created it outta fun and to test my basic knowledge of javascript.
+Created it out of fun and to test my basic knowledge of javascript.

 **<h3>DEMO</h3>**